Archimedean polytopes

 David Richter's detailed explanation of Triality shows the prismatic projections of the 16 cell and truncated 16-cell from a different perspective.

-The blue-green projections of the Bitruncated 16-cell are shown in Figs. A.7a and b.
+The blue-green projections of the Bitruncated 16-cell are shown in Figs. A.5a and b.
 Below we show all remaining projections.

-Fig. A.14a: The pyritohedric projection of the Bitruncated 16-cell/Tesseract.
+Fig. A.11a: The pyritohedric projection of the Bitruncated 16-cell/Tesseract.
 Like the pyritohedric projection of the Rectified tesseract, this is centred on an Square face.
 The two other trial projections would have these central Squares in orthogonal planes, like the central edges of the 16-cell in Fig. 7.1a.
-Note the similarity with Fig. A.7c.
+Note the similarity with Fig. A.5c.

-Fig. A.14b: One trial prismatic projection of the Bitruncated 16-cell/Tesseract.
+Fig. A.11b: One trial prismatic projection of the Bitruncated 16-cell/Tesseract.

-Fig. A.14c: Another trial prismatic projection of the Bitruncated 16-cell/Tesseract.
+Fig. A.11c: Another trial prismatic projection of the Bitruncated 16-cell/Tesseract.

-Fig. A.14d: Another trial prismatic projection of the Bitruncated 16-cell/Tesseract.
+Fig. A.11d: Another trial prismatic projection of the Bitruncated 16-cell/Tesseract.

-The demi-tesseractic polychora derived from the 24-cell have only three Zomable projections each, like the 24-cell.
-Apart from the green-blue projections (Figs. 5.5a, 5.6 and A.8), these include a pyritohedric and a prismatic projection, which correspond to the projections of the 24-cell in Figs. 7.1a and b.
-However, in the prismatic projections of these polychora there are several intersections between red and yellow parts that are difficult to implement at a reasonable scale.
-For this reason, I only show here their pyritohedric projections, at least for now.
+The demi-tesseractic polychora derived from the 24-cell are special, because they can be derived from the symmetries of the 16-cell, 24-cell and the demi-tesseractic symmetry.
+Apart from the Snub 24-cell, the others have three Zomable projections each, like the 24-cell: Apart from the green-blue projections (Figs. 5.5a, 5.6 and A.6), these include a pyritohedric and a prismatic projection, which correspond to the projections of the 24-cell in Figs. 7.1a and b.

 The blue-green projection of the Rectified 24-cell is shown in Fig. 5.6.
-Below we show one of the two remaining projections.
+Below we show the two remaining projections.

-Fig. A.16: The pyritohedric projection of the Truncated 24-cell.
+Fig. A.13: The pyritohedric projection of the Truncated 24-cell.
 This is the truncation of the pyritohedric projection of the 24-cell in Fig. 5.5b, and like it it has full Octahedral symmetry.
-Like the previous projection, it is also centred on a Cube.
+Like the previous pyritohedric projection (Fig. A.12a), it is also centred on a Cube.

 To conclude, we note the Wythoff construction can be applied to the flat analog of the regular polychora, the Cubic honeycomb.
 This results in many of the Archimedean honeycombs, the flat analogs of the Archimedean polychora, but not all, as several are Non-Wythoffian.
 These honeycombs are of practical interest for fields like architecture, engineering and crystallography.